dgraph-io/cloud-docs/content/admin/schema-modes.md

 Flexible mode is suitable for users who are already familiar with Dgraph.
-Flexible mode removes any restrictions on schemas and mutations, and also provides access to advanced Dgraph features like:
+Flexible mode removes any restrictions on schemas and mutations, and also provides access to advanced Dgraph features like the following:

-* Directly altering the schema with the `/alter` HTTP and GRPC endpoints.
+* Directly altering the schema with the `/alter` HTTP and GRPC endpoints
-* Support for access control lists (ACLs).
+* Support for access control lists (ACLs)

 ## Changing your Schema Mode

-To change your schema mode, go to the [settings page](https://cloud.dgraph.io/_/settings), click the <kbd>Advanced</kbd> tab, and then select a mode from the **Schema Mode** list box.
+To change your schema mode on a dedicated instance, go to the [settings page](https://cloud.dgraph.io/_/settings), click the <kbd>General</kbd> tab, and then select a mode from the **Schema Mode** list box.

 ### Changing your Schema Mode with the `/alter` endpoint